|

 a group setting or orphanage.
 Bear in mind that these children do

 not start their lives in an intact, family setting.
-However, our
+The caregivers

 adoptive parents have reported that they were very pleased by what